 We have heard of many people really struggle with API testing.
 Many of our fellow colleagues and some of the customers would talk about their problems while doing API testing.

 We tried to investigate the causes of these problems.
-We found that in large software development projects API testing is a challenge.
+We found that in large custom software development projects API testing is a challenge.
 In large projects, generally, there are two teams working.
 One of the back-end and one on the front-end.
 The speeds of the two teams never match and each team is waiting for the other to test.
 The folks developing the front-end would either wait for the back-end folks to be ready or they would have to spend time in creating mock-objects for front-end testing.

 Then there were software development projects which had interactions with external servers.
 Generally, there is no control over an external server.
 Again the only way to test the API would be to create mock objects.
 This would consume a lot of programming time.

 Generic problems related to API testing

 Other than these specific cases, there were some generic problems related to API testing.
 These problems were all-pervasive, across all projects.
 For example: “testing for error response.”
 The test case that was often left untested was how the client behaves when the server sends an error response.
 How does the client behave when an HTTP status of 500 is returned or when a 4xx or 3xx are returned?
 The client must behave predictably and gracefully but testing this was extremely difficult.

 In order to solve this problem, we needed a tool which would insert itself between the Web-Client (Browser, Phones etc.) and the Server (Private, Cloud or Third Party) and Mocks the Server.
 Thus the client would feel that the server is available in all respects and the Client testing can proceed even if the server is not available.
 We didn’t find a tool which would provide this solution.
 Hence we went about developing this tool which we have now come to call “iBounce.”